All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 April 15, 1899, Boston v.
 Brooklyn, at Brooklyn, home opener: “It was 3 o’clock when the players of both teams ambled out onto the field, and a wild call of welcome went up. […] The visitors, who entered by the gate to the right of the grand stand, were [attired] in red coats and sweaters, black pants, red and black striped stockings, and red and black striped caps.
 They were fifteen in number.
 Hanlon’s warriors, sixteen in number, entered by the gate at the left end of the grand stand, attired in […] white suits, gray coats, red stockings and white caps.
 Both teams strode off across the field, the locals proving themselves much better marchers, owing no doubt to the numerous dress rehearsals.”
 From the Brooklyn Citizen, April 16, 1899.
 Research from Ed Morton.
 A small portion of this newspaper scan was missing and several of the words in this transcription have been guessed at or omitted.

 April 15, 1899, Boston v.
 Brooklyn, at Brooklyn, home opener: “Greeting for the teams.
 ‘Here they come!
 Look at the Bostons, all in black and pink!
-And the Brooklyns, all in white and red!’”
+And the Brooklyns, all in white and red!’ […] The Bostons pulled off their scarlet blazers and ran onto the diamond for fifteen minutes of practice.
+Their uniforms were of black flannel with red trimmings, the stockings being striped black and red and the hats the same.”
 From the New York Sun, April 16, 1899.
-This was a first-hand report by the newspaper describing the scene as the teams entered the field for the first time.

 April 17, 1899, Boston v.
 Brooklyn, at Brooklyn: “The [Boston] right fielder drove a hard one […] permitting the three corners to be occupied by wearers of maroon and black stockings.”
 From the Brooklyn Times Union, April 18, 1899.